 There are no running distributions.

-The options line under [automount] is used to properly set file permissions.
-Keep in mind that Linux file permissions created on NTFS disk are interpreted in a very specific way.
-Files/directories created on the NTFS disk (under /mnt/c/Users/<user>) get 777 permissions.
+The options line under [automount] sets file permissions properly.
+Linux file permissions on NTFS are interpreted in a specific way.
+Files and directories created on NTFS (under /mnt/c/Users/<user>) default to 777.

 I don’t like that.
-I want WSL to be consistent, plus there are programs that don’t like such open permissions — SSH is one example.
-The OpenSSH client needs the directory and files under ~/.ssh to have specific permissions.
+I want WSL to behave consistently, and some programs don’t like such open permissions — SSH for example.
+The OpenSSH client requires specific permissions on ~/.ssh and its contents.

-The solution is to enable metadata in the WSL advanced configuration, in the /etc/wsl.conf file under the [automount] section.
+The fix is enabling metadata in the advanced WSL configuration, in /etc/wsl.conf under [automount].

-When I re-enter the shell I make sure my files belong to me (if you changed distributions it could happen that they belong to another user, e.g., ubuntu:lxd).
+When I reopen the shell, I make sure my files are mine (if you switched distros, they may belong to another user, e.g. ubuntu:lxd):

 PS C:\Users\luis> ubuntu2404.exe